Question:- How many photos have you posted on billboards in your town, and how many have you shared online this week?

 These images were part of the ad campaign introducing the Pen F as a definition of style and substance in 2016

-See this launch video of the Pen-F (less than 5 minutes)
+This was the launch video of the Pen-F (Interesting - less than 5 minutes)

-The Pen F had two firmware updates, see the details below:-
+The Pen F had five firmware updates: details below:-

-• Custom settings C1 to C4 are now included when saving the camera configuration
+• Custom settings C1 to C4 are saved with the camera configuration

-• This makes it possible to share Pen F configurations with C1 to C4 with friends
+• This makes it possible to share Pen F configurations with friends

 • The ability to extract color and monochrome profiles from JPEG images

-• Shading effects have been added to the color profile and the color creator
+• Shading effects have been added to the Adjust Color and the Color Creator

 • The ISO auto settings have been expanded and are the same as the EM1 II